eightynine77/cpp-image-paste/README.md

-# C image paste
+# C++ image paste
-useful and simple C program to paste image from clipboard into a file.
+useful and simple C++ program to paste image from clipboard into a file.

 # how to use
-simply run c-image-paste.exe on cmd and it will paste your image to the %temp% folder.
+simply run cpp-image-paste.exe on cmd and it will paste your image to the %temp% folder.
 the program will output the exact directory of the pasted image.
 for example, if you have copied an image and you run the program on cmd, the program will output ```C:\Users\<username>\AppData\Local\Temp\cbBA87.png```
 **note that the filename is randomized.**

-if you don't want to compile the C file, you can download the program compiled [here](https://github.com/eightynine77/C-image-paste/releases/tag/V1.0.0)
+if you don't want to compile the C++ file, you can download the program compiled [here](https://github.com/eightynine77/C-image-paste/releases/latest)

 ### note
 if you prefer to see your image manually then you can open your image in windows' temp folder.